adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-The enhanced autocomplete component is made from 3 parts.
-The text box lets users type where they want to go.
-The suggestions menu displays options matching what they type.
-Selecting one completes the field.
-The status box ensures that screen reader users know that the options have been filtered.
+The enhanced autocomplete component is made up of 3 separate parts.
+The text box and menu, let's users type and select their destination.The status box is for screen reader users.
+As the suggestions change it will say things like *2 destinations available*.

 Text box notes:

-- `role="combobox"` tells screen reader users that this is an autocomplete control, not just a regular text box.
+- The role is set to `combobox` indicating that this control is more than just a regular text box.
-- `aria-autocomplete="list"` explains that a list will appear from which the user can choose.
+- The `aria-autocomplete` attribute indicates that a list of options will appear from which the user can choose.
-- `aria-expanded` indicates whether the menu is showing or not.
+- The `aria-expanded` attributes tells users whether the menu is currently expanded or collapsed by toggling between `true` and `false` values.
-- `aria-owns="combobox-options"` connects the text box to the menu by `id`.
+- [CHECK]The `aria-owns` creates a relationship between the text box and the menu by specifiying the menu's `id`.
-- `autocomplete="off"` stops browsers showing their own suggestions which will interfer with those offered by the component.
+- The `autocomplete` attribute is set to `off` to stop browsers making their own suggestions interfering with those offered by the component itself.

-Option notes:
+Options notes:

-- `role="option"` announces the element as an option as the user navigates through the list.
+- The menu's role is set to `list` indicating that it contains a list of items.
+This is complimented by each item having a role of `option`.
-- `aria-selected` indicates whether the item is selected or not.
+- The `aria-selected` attribute tells users whether the option is selected or not by toggling between values `true` and `false`.

 Status box notes:

-- `aria-role="status" announces the status.
-For example, *2 results available.*
+- The role is set to `status` to tell users that *2 results are available* for example.
-- `aria-live="polite" ensures the announcement doesn't interrupt the user.
-It waits until the user stops typing.
+- The `aria-live` attribute ensures the screen reader doesn't interrupt the user as they type.
+Instead it waits until they stop typing.
-- `aria-atomic="true"` means the entire status will be announced, even if Javascript was to optimise what's injected.
+- [CHECK] The `aria-atomic` attribute is set to true which ensures the entirety of the message is announced, even if just a small part of the status was injected by Javascript.

 ```Javascript
 function Autocomplete(control) {